The apiman post from December was just reposted on DZone: http://java.dzone.com/articles/impatient-new-users

 And, here is the finished, and locked plan:

-Now that the plan is complete and locked, it’s time to define the service.
+Now that the two plans are complete and locked, it’s time to define the service.

 We’ll give the service an appropriate name, so that providers and consumers alike will be able to run a query in the API Manager to find it.